We are campaigning for young Londoners from low income backgrounds to have equal access to the outstanding opportunities the capital has to offer.

 Joining hands with stakeholders from a range of industries and sectors, the Mayor’s Fund will provide a platform for debate, influence and change.

 Ultimately, the aim is to create more inclusive pathways for meaningful careers benefitting young Londoners from low-income backgrounds.

-We’re delighted to announce that 20 major employers have signed up to the Diversity Pledge so far: Network Rail, London Underground, Great Western Railway, Transport for London, MTR Crossrail, ASLEF, Transport Planning Society, Ngaged, Rail Delivery Group, Association for BME Engineers, Women in Transport, Vercida, McGinley, TXM Group, ENGIE, Steer Davies Gleave, Stagecoach, Sustrans, Arriva, Skanska, BAI Communications and Leadership through Sport and Business.
+We’re delighted to announce that 22 major employers have signed up to the Diversity Pledge so far: Network Rail, London Underground, Great Western Railway, Transport for London, MTR Crossrail, ASLEF, Transport Planning Society, Ngaged, Rail Delivery Group, Association for BME Engineers, Women in Transport, Vercida, McGinley, TXM Group, ENGIE, Steer Davies Gleave, Stagecoach, Sustrans, Arriva, Skanska, BAI Communications and Leadership through Sport and Business.

 “With London’s fantastic culture and ethnic diversity, there is a real opportunity for business to take advantage by hiring a diverse workforce.

 At a time when young people are needing more support to access skills and job opportunities on their doorstep, it is vital we provide opportunities to engage with employers and work with experts and stakeholders from business and civil society on promoting the highest standards of equality, diversity and inclusion in work.”

 Matthew Ryder, Deputy Mayor for Social Integration, Social Mobility and Community Engagement

 “Having commitment from employers to increase support of young people from minority ethnic and low-income groups forms an important part of reducing the high rates of poverty that exist among these communities.”

 Dr. Debbie Weekes-Bernard, Policy and Research Manager, Joseph Rowntree Foundation